Please see the International Withdrawal and Refund Process page on the International Student site.

 If a student withdraws from a program after the refund date (the 10th day of term) but before the withdrawal without academic penalty date, the student will be assigned a 'W' grade on the academic record in all their courses; there is no return of fees.

-Students who withdraw from the College must return their Campus Card and London Transit Bus Pass along with their completed "Application for Student Withdrawal" form.
+Students who withdraw from the College must return their FANCard and London Transit Bus Pass along with their completed "Application for Student Withdrawal" form.

 I just want to leave.
 Why do I have to fill out the form?